calebv2/SCTool-Tracker/README.md

 - **Dual Sound Systems**: Separate customizable sound notifications for kills and deaths
 - **Custom Sound Files**: Support for .wav, .mp3, and .ogg audio formats
+ - **Custom Sound Files**: Support for .wav, .mp3, and .ogg audio formats (you can add more formats in Settings — e.g. m4a, flac)
 - **Independent Volume Control**: Adjustable volume sliders from 0-100% for both kill and death sounds
 - **File Browser**: Easy sound file selection through built-in file browser
 - **Default Sounds**: Includes default `kill.wav` and `death.wav` files for immediate use